Polish Pekao sees small net profit drop in 2013

 * Kenon announces that it will provide loans to qoros together with a reduction in its back-to-back guarantee obligations

-WARSAW, March 15 Pekao, Poland's No.2 lender, will keep a close eye on opportunities to buy its domestic rivals, Chief Executive Luigi Lovaglio said on Friday.
+WARSAW, March 15 Pekao, Poland's No.2 lender, expects its net profit this year to fall by no more than a few percentage points due to the economic slowdown, Chief Executive Luigi Lovaglio said on Friday.

-"We may play a sigificant role in the consolidation of the Polish banking sector," he told a news conference.
-"We will analyse every opportunity."
-(Reporting by Marcin Goclowski)
+Earlier, the lender reported a 2-percent earnings rise last year to 2.96 billion zlotys ($925 million). ($1 = 3.2012 Polish zlotys) (Reporting by Chris Borowski; Editing by Adrian Krajewski)

 * Kenon announces that it will provide loans to qoros together with a reduction in its back-to-back guarantee obligations